Settling in a new Border Collie

 As a rough guide - Puppies need a high protein diet to encourage correct growth.
-From weaning to around 6 to 9 months a diet with 24% to 26%.
+From weaning to around 6 to 9 months a diet with 24% to 26% protein.

 It is important to understand that dogs - like people - are individuals.
 A dog with a sedentary lifestyle will require lower levels of protein and oil in their diet than a working dog that uses a lot of energy.

 At Border Collie Rescue, we do not recommend feeding on tinned food and mixer.
 Our own experience suggests that this type of diet can increase hyperactivity levels, so we avoid it.

-It is also best to avoid giving your dog the same foods as the family eats.
+Initially it is best to avoid giving your dog the same foods as the family eats.
 This may give the dog the wrong impression of its position in the pack.

-Helping the dog feel secure
+Helping the dog feel secure.

 They think in a different way to us and if we want to relate to them we have to learn to think in their terms and understand their needs.

-Dont expect them to learn to think like us - humans are more intelligent than dogs and with
+Don’t expect them to learn to think like us - humans are more intelligent than dogs and with

 To a dog security comes in a very simple package - a place to sleep - something to eat - its position in the pack (family group) and stimulation, both mental and physical.

-Somewhere to sleep
+Somewhere to sleep.

 Every dog needs its space.
 It is important that your new dog should have a space of its own where it can retire to when it feels under pressure or in need of privacy.
 There is more on this subject in our 'Accommodation' information sheet.

-Do not make it a punishment to be sent to its bed - removal of privileges can be used as punishment.
+Do not make it a punishment to be sent to its bed or den - removal of privileges can be used as punishment.

 Avoid bedrooms, living rooms and dining rooms - these are special areas where the dog should only be allowed a privilege - not as a right.

-If you do, the dog may get the wrong idea of its position in the pack.
+If you do, the dog may get the wrong idea of its position in

-Something to eat
+Something to eat.

 They will know when its feeding time and will learn to expect their meals at the same time each day.

 A regular routine will aid their security and also help regulate their bowel movements.
 This will enable you to set up an exercise routine which will mean that the dog is outside when it most needs to relieve itself and will make house-training easier to teach & maintain.

 However it is important that the feeding and exercise routines are fitted around your own lifestyle and schedule.

 Dogs are pack animals and each dog has its position in the pack.

-A family dog has its position at the bottom of the pack with the rest of the family higher up the pecking order. - This is important.
+A family dog has its position at the bottom of the pack with the rest of the family higher up the pecking order.

 Eventually it will think it is top dog and will proceed to sit in your chairs, steal your food and resist any attempts to move or prevent it, possibly going as far as biting anyone who interferes.

-It doesnt matter about the size of the dog - dominance is a state of mind - the dog must never be allowed to believe it is the most dominant member of its pack (your family).
+It doesn’t matter about the size of the dog - dominance is a state of mind - the dog must never be allowed to believe it is the most dominant member of its pack (your family).

 If it does - you, or other members of your family, will loose control.

 Give the dog the guidance it needs in these matters so its position is clearly understood - not only by the dog but by all the family.
 Support the weaker willed members of the family when they instruct the dog and set up rules that everyone agrees to follow.